31 January 2019

-Introduction to 3D-Scanning and Printing
+Introduction to 3D-Scanning and Printing - Winter

 The course starts with an introduction to the technologies used at the 3D Lab and selected projects from its portfolio, to give participants an impression of the various possible uses of 3D technologies.
 Ongoing course lectures will be accompanied by detailed practical units focusing on the use of the machines and the preparation of printable objects.
 Specifically, the practical training will develop student’s skills in the use of structured light scanners, 3D printing technologies, and in meeting the geometrical requirements for successful 3D prints.